kubo/snzip/README.md

     snzip file.tar

-Compressed file name is 'file.tar.sz' and the original file is deleted.
+Compressed file name is `file.tar.sz` and the original file is deleted.
 Timestamp, mode and permissions are not changed as possible as it can.

-The file format is [framing-format][].
-You need to add an option '-t snappy-java' or '-t snappy-in-java' to use other formats.
+The compressed file's format is [framing-format][].
+You need to add an option `-t snappy-java` or `-t snappy-in-java` to use other formats.

     snzip -t snappy-java file.tar